RasaHQ/rasa-nlu-examples/readme.md

 This project currently supports components for Rasa 2.0.
 For older versions, see the list below.

 - [version 0.1.3](https://github.com/RasaHQ/rasa-nlu-examples/tree/0.1.3) is the final release for Rasa 1.10
+- [version 0.2.8](https://github.com/RasaHQ/rasa-nlu-examples/tree/0.2.8) is the final release for Rasa 2.8

 ## **Tokenizers**